Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Vineyard was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Vineyard was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Vineyard's population shows above-average cultural diversity, with 20.6% born overseas and 15.8% speaking a language other than English at home.
-Christianity is the predominant religion in Vineyard, accounting for 68.7% of its population, compared to None% across Greater Sydney.
-The top three ancestry groups are English (26.6%), Australian (24.4%), and Maltese (8.1%).
+Christianity is the predominant religion in Vineyard, making up 68.7%.
+This compares to 0% across Greater Sydney.

 Frequently Asked Questions - Diversity